Romantic Homicide

-"Romantic Homicide" is a song by American singer and songwriter, D4vd.
-It was released through DistroKid on July 20, 2022, and later as the second single from his debut EP, Petals to Thorns.

-The song went viral on the social media platform TikTok in September 2022.
-The music was rereleased through Darkroom and Interscope, and subsequently achieved commercial success.
+"Romantic Homicide" is a bedroom pop song by American singer-songwriter D4vd.
+It was released on July 20, 2022, through DistroKid and later included as the second single from his debut EP, Petals to Thorns.
+The song gained popularity on the social media platform TikTok in September 2022 and was re-released by Darkroom and Interscope, leading to commercial success.
+In 2025, the song re-entered the charts following the discovery of Celeste Rivas Hernandez's body in a Tesla vehicle registered to D4vd.

 Background and composition

-D4vd recorded the song in his sister's closet and first released it in July 2022.
-By early September, the song had been used in more than 245,000 clips on TikTok.
-A live version of the song, alongside its accompanying visualizer, was released on December 8, 2023.
+D4vd recorded the song in his sister's closet and initially released it in July 2022.
+By early September, it had been featured in over 245,000 TikTok clips.

-Accompanied by "heavy guitars" and "sentimental percussions", the song deals with unrequited love and breakups.
-While the song is characterized by its short lyrics, the lyrics were described as having a "more profound meaning".
+The song features "heavy guitars" and "sentimental percussions", exploring themes of unrequited love and breakups and is characterized by its short lyrics, described as having a "more profound meaning".

+Release

+After gaining popularity on TikTok, it was released on July 20, 2022, through DistroKid, and later included as the second single from D4vd's debut EP, Petals to Thorns, released in 2023.

+A live version of the song, along with a visualizer, was released on December 8, 2023, by Darkroom and Interscope.

+The album cover is a stolen and edited desktop wallpaper made by artist Charli Siebert.
+The website where it was hosted closed in 2007.

 Music video

-The music video was released on September 7, 2022, and was inspired by the singer's love of the film noir genre and anime.
-It introduces an alter ego named Itami, a Japanese name meaning "pain".
-Directed by Tommy Kiljoy, it sees the character mourning and moving on from a relationship.
+The music video for the song was released on September 7, 2022.
+Inspired by film noir and anime, it features an alter ego named Itami, meaning "pain" in Japanese.
+Directed by Tommy Kiljoy, the video depicts the character mourning and moving on from a relationship.